KKiiya/BedWars-PrivateGames/README.md

 # BedWars1058-PrivateGames
-This will be a free ver of the plugin bw1058-pgames by Mher This will be developed in the future (Not Long)
+This will be a free version of the plugin BedWars1058-PrivateGames This is almost complete

 # Discord
 Make sure you join the discord: https://discord.gg/n5yNavRvrP